When somebody says, “I'm going backpacking,” and you reply, “where are you going?” Pakistan is not what you expect to hear.

 5. Attitudes Towards Women Traveling Alone

-Pakistan, like many foreign countries, adheres to a different set of cultural norms and values than those with which we may be familiar.
+Like many foreign countries, Pakistan adheres to a different set of cultural norms and values than those we may be familiar with.

-Foremost among these, attitudes towards women – particularly in more conservative areas.
+Foremost among these are attitudes towards women – particularly in more conservative areas.

 Aware of the questions surrounding this topic, Hatton reached out to several women he's met during his travels who have first-hand experience.

-They explained, unanimously, that traveling as women can perhaps be daunting, but with certain precautions is entirely plausible.
+They unanimously explained that traveling as a woman can perhaps be daunting, but with certain precautions, it is entirely plausible.

 A recurring theme was the modesty of clothing: “Dressing appropriately is hugely important when traveling Pakistan,” said Emma.